Zsailer/pyasr/README.md

 ## Dependencies

+The actual reconstruction calculation are done using [PAML](http://abacus.gene.ucl.ac.uk/software/paml.html).
+This requires PAML to be installed and the `codeml`/`baseml` executables exported to your `$PATH` environment variable.
+Directions for installing PAML can be found on the PAML website.

 The following Python dependencies are required for PyASR to work.

 - Pandas
 - Biopython
 - PhyloPandas
 - DendroPy

+The